Trifolium hybridum: Toxicity

-There is limited evidence of Trifolium Hybridum having toxic effects on horses including photosensitization and Alsike clover poisoning.
+There is limited evidence of T. hybridum having toxic effects on horses including photosensitization and Alsike clover poisoning.
 Photosensitivity in horses, also known as alsike rash, is a reversible condition in which the mechanism is unknown.
-A diet in equestrians of at least 20% Trifolium Hybridum over the course of four weeks could lead to poisoning which includes deleterious neurological effects and liver failure.
+A diet in equestrians of at least 20% T. hybridum over the course of four weeks could lead to poisoning which includes deleterious neurological effects and liver failure.
 The active toxin is unknown.

 The plant can irritate skin if handled.